Become a Sh'ma Group Guide!

 What are your responsibilities as a Sh’ma Group Guide?

-- Discussion guides are available to Group Guides online.
+- Discussion guides for the structured conversations are available to Group Guides online.

 - You will need to set the structure of each session and moderate the conversation.
 If your group is going to participate in an activity (walking, biking, knitting, etc.) we suggest either facilitating the learning prior to the activity OR incorporating key elements of the learning into the activity (i.e. pausing to discuss a question at different points during a hike or while knitting).